dnadella787/Argparse-for-CPP/README.md

     void argument::set_nargs(int)

 Set the number of additional arguments that should be included after any of the allowable flags.
 Note that n_args is set to 1 by default, to change this you need to use this function or set_action will also automatically change it.
+Compiler will only allow you to set nargs for the action STORE_APPEND

     void argument::set_requirement(bool)

 Specified whether the argument must be specified on command line.
 The requirement is false by default but you can change it by setting it to set_requirement(true).
+Compiler

-    std::string argument::get_store()
+    std::string argument::get<T>()

-Returns a string of the value specified for the flag.
-Can only be used for action STORE, else error will be raised.
-If there is no input, then the macro NO_INPUT is returned but it is best to check if this has ocurred using the function is_empty()

-    bool argument::get_store_tf()

-Returns the value that is stored based on the actions STORE_TRUE or STORE_FALSE.
-If it is STORE_TRUE and the flag is specified, then it returns true, else false.
-The case for STORE_FALSE is similar.
-Can only be used with the action STORE_TRUE or STORE_FALSE, otherwise an error will happen.

-    std::vector<std::string> argument::get_append()

-Returns a vector of strings with all processed inputs.
-If no inputs are specified it will return an empty vector but it is best to check this using is_empty().
-If the action of the argument is not APPEND then it will raise an error.

-    int argument::get_count()

-Returns the number of times an argument has been specified.
-Can only be used with action COUNT.
+Gives you the relavent output based on the initial action type specified.
+So if its ACTION::COUNT then get<int>() will return an integer of the count value.
+If it was ACTION::STORE get<std::string>() will return a string of the input for that flag.
+Note that for ACTION::STORE_APPEND the get function call must be of the form get<std::vector<T>>().
+Not all types are allowed but for the ones that are not allowed the compiler will throw you warnings.

     bool argument::is_empty()

 Used with the action STORE and APPEND.
 If no input is specified in either case the function returns true, else false.

-    void argument::set_action(MACRO)

-This defines how the argument will be parsed by the parser object.
-There are 5 different possible actions included below.

-Possible set_action MACROS:
+Possible ACTIONs:

     STORE